zahurul-islam803/zahurul-islam803/README.md

 [![My Skills](https://skillicons.dev/icons?i=html,css,tailwind,js,react,nodejs,express)](https://skillicons.dev)

 ## 👨🏻‍💻 Current Work:
 I'm currently exploring my knowledge.
-I'm try to achieve huge knowledge of development field.So I am working with following technologies:-
+I'm trying to achieve a huge knowledge of the development field.
+So I am working with the following technologies:-

-- React: I analysis this technology.
+- React: I analyzed this technology.
 - Nodejs: I capture this technology.
-- Express.js: I'm try to explore Nodejs Framework.
+- Express.js: I'm trying to explore Nodejs Framework.
 - Next.js: I'm trying to explore React Framework.
+- Redux: I'm trying to explore the Redux toolkit.

 ## 🚀 Projects:

+## 1 TradeSwift:
+- Description: This website is a trading website.
+All registered users can real-time trade here.
+- Used Technology:
+  - Front-End: javascript, tailwind css, nextjs.
+  - Back-End: Nodejs, Express.js.
+  - Authentication: Firebase.

-## 1 TrendBurst:
+## 2 TrendBurst:
 - Description: This website is an E-Commerce site.
 All users can buy his/her fashionable products.
 - Used Technology:
   - Front-End: javascript, tailwind css, react.
   - Back-End: Nodejs, Express.js.
   - Authentication: Firebase.

-## 2 Hotel Booking:
+## 3 Hotel Booking:
-- Description: This website is an hotel booking website.
-All types of hotel rooms  are available for users that they booking their wishes.
+- Description: This website is a hotel booking website.
+All types of hotel rooms  are available for users who book their wishes.
-- Used Technology:
-  - Front-End: javascript, tailwind css, react.
-  - Back-End: Nodejs, Express.js.
-  - Authentication: Firebase with jwt.
-  - Database: MongoDB.

-## 3 Tech Product:
-- Description: This website is an tech product website.
-Featured and Trending types of tech products are available for users.
 - Used Technology:
   - Front-End: javascript, tailwind css, react.
   - Back-End: Nodejs, Express.js.